AayushBarhate/WEBrc/README.md

 `Wiring` :-

-I am Using A L239D Motor Driver Cicuit
+I am Using A L239D Motor Driver Circuit

 P25 And P26 Are OutPuts For Motor